wrong tool

 Growing up, I couldn’t understand how people would worship that man.
 And the lesson I had learned was that you could have it all if you knew how to ignore the evil you helped create.

-In the back of my head, the fact his reputation survived galled me.
+In the back of my head, the fact that his reputation survived galled me.
 It meant that amoral professionals never got their due.

 It’s 2020, and we technologists enable systems that create harm, like Facebook.
 Without us, Mr. Zuckerberg could not choose to allow hate to spew.
 Our systems allow him to make choices that are questionable at best, evil at worst.